Analyzing Risk & Compliance Data Using Private LLMs

 Precision and Recall Tradeoffs

 Compliance teams tend to prefer higher precision.
 False positives waste analyst time, but false negatives can be costly.
-Tune thresholds and retrieval filters so that the model errs on the side of reliable findings.
+Tune thresholds and retrieval filters so that the AI system errs on the side of reliable findings.
 Report precision and recall by task, not just as an aggregate.

 Hallucination Rate and Fact Grounding

 Measure hallucinations by checking whether claims are supported by the retrieved sources.
 Use automatic checks to verify that every sentence with a factual claim cites at least one source.
-Penalize answers that rely on sources outside the defined corpus.
+Penalize answers that rely on training data and sources outside the defined corpus.

 Latency, Cost, and Throughput

 Risk work often runs in bursts.
 You want predictable latency under load and clear cost per task.
 Batch low urgency jobs during off-peak hours, and reserve capacity for human-in-the-loop workflows.
-Track end-to-end time, not just model latency, because routing and retrieval can dominate the budget.
+Track end-to-end time, not just model latency to ensure efficient enterprise AI, because routing and retrieval can dominate the budget.

 Security and Privacy Principles